senecajs/seneca-web/README.md

 The output of a Seneca action is an object that is serialized to JSON and returned over HTTP.
 It is normally necessary to remove unwanted properties that should not appear to network clients.
-The default modifier removes all properties that contain a `$`, as this is used by Seneca for meta control.
+The default modifier removes all properties that contain a `$`, as these are used by Seneca for internal meta control.
+The `http$` is preserved, as this is used (and removed) by the default responder.
 Provide your own modifer function to customize this behavior.

 #### General Middleware